-Byrd obtained the prestigious post of Gentleman of the Chapel Royal in 1572 following the death of Robert Parsons, a gifted composer who drowned in the Trent near Newark on 25 January of that year.
+Byrd obtained the prestigious post of Gentleman of the Chapel Royal in 1572 following the death of Robert Parsons.
 From the early 1570s onwards Byrd became increasingly involved with Roman Catholicism, which became a major factor in his personal and creative life.
 As a result, Byrd's membership of the Chapel Royal was suspended for a time, restrictions were placed on his movements and his house was placed on the search list.

 Byrd's output of about 470 compositions amply justifies his reputation as one of the great masters of European Renaissance music.
 Perhaps his most impressive achievement as a composer was his ability to transform so many of the main musical forms of his day and stamp them with his own identity.
 Having grown up in an age in which Latin polyphony was largely confined to liturgical items for the Sarum rite, he assimilated and mastered the Continental motet form of his day, employing a highly personal synthesis of English and continental models.
 He virtually created the Tudor consort and keyboard fantasia, having only the most primitive models to follow.
 He also raised the consort song, the church anthem and the Anglican service setting to new heights.

 John Marbeck, Merbeck or Merbecke (c.
 1510 – c.
 1585) was an English theological writer and musician who produced a standard setting of the Anglican liturgy.
 He is also known today for his setting of the Mass, Missa per arma iustitie.